Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Everything you need to know about physics questions on the MCAT

-When preparing for the MCAT, a lot of students feel that physics is such a small part of the exam, that they don’t need to worry.
+When preparing for the MCAT, a lot of students feel that physics is such a small part of the exam that they don’t need to worry.
 However, you need to have at least basic physics knowledge to do well on the test, even though it may not be a major part of the exam.
-Understanding physics is important for future doctors, which is why it is included in the MCAT, so make sure you are properly prepared.
+Understanding physics is (in theory) important for future doctors, which is why it’s included on the MCAT, so you need to ensure you are properly prepared.

 59 questions are included in this part of the test, and about 25% of them will be related to introductory physics.
-You will have 95 minutes to complete this portion of the test.
+This means you can expect approximately 15 questions related to physics on the MCAT.
+And for reference, you will have 95 minutes to complete this portion of the test.

 To help you prepare for this section of the test, you may want to consider purchasing an MCAT prep course.
-Often times, MCAT prep courses include simulated practice tests that mimic the content and format of real physics questions that you will encounter come test day.
+Often times, MCAT prep courses include simulated practice tests and filterable question banks which contain problems that mimic the content and format of real physics questions that you will encounter come test day.

 Physics Topics Tested On The MCAT

-The types of physics topics on the MCAT can vary.
-You will want to have a good foundation in all of the physics you’ve been taught.
+The types of physics topics tested on the MCAT can vary widely, and don’t necessarily appear consistently.
+You will want to have a good foundation in all of the physics subtopics you’ve been taught.

 Physics Formulas & Equations To Know For The MCAT

-You will not receive a formula or equation sheet to use with your MCAT, so you should make sure you memorize them.
+You will not receive a formula or equation sheet to use as you take the MCAT, so you should make sure you memorize them.
 Some passages may include the equation, but that’s not always the case.
+You will however receive a wet-erase booklet to take notes during the MCAT.

 Below are a few of the formulas you will for sure want to memorize.